 Needing attorney services isn’t always the most fun of things but if you find you need those services your in the right place.John M.

-Note that, in most cases, it is rare for the court to award one parent sole legal custody; they will likely order the parents to share the decision-making authority.
-However, when it comes to physical custody, it is common to award one parent sole physical custody simply because it is more efficient for the child to have one primary residence.
-In any case, though, the court cannot make a final decision until it evaluates what is in the child’s best interests.
+In most child custody cases, it is rare for the court to award one parent sole legal custody; they will likely order the parents to share the decision-making authority.
+However, it is common to award one parent sole physical custody simply because it is more efficient for the child to have one primary residence when it comes to physical custody.
+However, the court cannot make a final decision until it evaluates what is in the child’s best interests.

-According to Va.
-Code Ann. § 20-124.3, the court must decide custody based on what is best for the child.
+According to Virginia.
+Code Ann. § 20-124.3, the court must decide custody based on what is best for the children.
 This includes factors like:

-- the age and physical and mental health of the child;
+- the age and physical and mental health of the children;

 - each parent's age and physical and mental health;

-- the existing relationship between each parent and the child (the parent’s positive involvement in the child's life, their ability to accurately assess and meet the child's emotional, intellectual and physical needs);
+- the existing relationship between each parent and the children (the parent’s positive involvement in the child's life, their ability to accurately assess and meet the child's emotional, intellectual and physical needs);

 - the child's needs, including a relationship with siblings, peers, and extended family;